-Donees or heirs not in tax class I who acquire agricultural or forestry or other business assets, interests in a partnership and substantial shareholdings (direct participation of more than 25% of the registered share capital) in a corporation resident in Germany, in the EU or in the EEA can, under certain conditions, benefit from a reduction of the tax rate.
-This reduction is the difference between the amounts of inheritance tax calculated on the basis of the tax class to be applied pursuant to the actual relationship to the donor (decedent) and on the basis of tax class I. Note that, with regard to this benefit, the anti-abuse rules mentioned below also apply (see Section 4.2 below).
+Acquirers not in tax class I who acquire agricultural or forestry or other business assets, interests in a partnership or substantial shareholdings (direct participation of more than 25% of the registered share capital) in a corporation resident in Germany, in the EU or in the EEA can, under certain conditions, benefit from a reduction of the tax rate.
+This reduction is the difference between the inheritance tax calculated on the basis of the tax class to be applied pursuant to the actual tax class of the acquirer and on the basis of tax class I. Note that, with regard to this benefit, the anti-abuse rules mentioned below also apply (see Section 4.2 below).

-The applicable tax rate depends on both the relationship of the donee to the donor (decedent) and the value of the taxable acquisition.
-Donees are divided into three tax classes:
+The tax class of the acquirer depends on the relationship of the acquirer (donee or heir) to the donor or decedent.
+Acquirers are divided into three tax classes based on their relationship to the donor or decedent: